-Join us this November in calling on the Government of Canada to meaningfully and urgently implement its commitments by naming an independent ombudsperson with the mandate and tools to conduct independent investigations and to make Canada #open4justice for impacted communities and workers.
+The time for action is now!
+The fate of Canada’s Ombudsperson for Responsible Enterprise (CORE) is on the Prime Minister’s desk this week.
+Lobbying against the ombudsperson having the power to compel documents and testimony has been ferocious.
+Join us in calling on the Government of Canada to meaningfully and urgently implement its commitments by naming an independent ombudsperson with the mandate and tools to conduct independent investigations.

 Find your MP’s contact info here.

-- Has the tools and mandate to independently investigate, including the power to compel documents and compel witnesses AND
+- Has the tools and mandate to independently investigate, including the power to compel documents and testimony under oath from Canadian companies AND

 - Reports publicly on its findings and recommendations, including for remedy, harm prevention, and reforms

 After you contact your Member of Parliament, post to social media!